whatwg/cookiestore/explainer.md

 Internationalized cookie usage from scripts has to date been slow and browser-specific due to lack of interoperability because although several major browsers use UTF-8 interpretation for cookie data, historically Safari and browsers based on WinINet have not.
 This API mandates UTF-8 interpretation for cookies read or written by this API.

 Use of cookie-change-driven scripts has been hampered by the absence of a power-efficient (non-polling) API for this.
-This API provides observers for efficient monitoring in document contexts and interest registration for efficient monitoring in ServiceWorker contexts.
+This API provides observers for efficient monitoring in document contexts and interest registration for efficient monitoring in service worker contexts.

 Scripts should not have to write and then read "test cookies" to determine whether script-initiated cookie write access is possible, nor should they have to correlate with cooperating server-side versions of the same write-then-read test to determine that script-initiated cookie read access is impossible despite cookies working at the HTTP level.